CLI Reference

 Guardrail:

-Completes a live-eval record from either evidence directly or a previously created draft.
+Completes a standards-feedback record from either evidence directly or a previously created draft.

 --accepted-without-major-rewrite <true|false>